FDA Approves Marketing Of Consumer Genetic Tests For Some Conditions

 "This is an important moment for people who want to know their genetic health risks and be more proactive about their health," said Anne Wojcicki, the CEO and co-founder of 23andMe, in a company press release.

-Sharon Terry, the CEO of the Genetic Alliance, a non-profit organization that advocates for health care for people with genetic disorders, likens it to another consumer test.
-"Women learn they are pregnant using a test directly marketed to them, and buy it off the shelf in a drug store," she told NPR.
+Sharon Terry, the CEO of the Genetic Alliance, a nonprofit organization that advocates for health care for people with genetic disorders, likens it to another consumer test.
+"Women learn they are pregnant using a test directly marketed to them and buy it off the shelf in a drugstore," she told NPR.
 "In 10 years we will marvel that this is an 'advance' at all.
 Imagine pregnancy tests being only available through a doctor!"

 Robert Green, a professor of medicine at Harvard Medical School, says people should be able to access genetic information in whatever way is best for them.
 "Some people really want this [genetic] information on their own, and others want it through their physician," he said.
 "Both those channels are legitimate.
 People should just be aware that this information is complicated."